bassner/iris-virtual-tutor-2024/README.md

-# iris-virtual-tutor-2024
+# IRIS User Survey 2024

-Data Repository of the IRIS user survey in "IRIS: An AI-based virtual tutor for computer science education"
+This repository contains the data of the IRIS User Survey 2024 alongside the scripts used for analysis and figure compilation.